rorymadden/jekyll-now/_posts/2016-09-09-product-market-and-team-the-holy-trinity-of-venture-capitalists.markdown

 ## Team
 >*“We struggle from a distance to evaluate market, and we also actually struggle to evaluate product.”*
-- Marc Andreessen, Andreessen Horowitz.
+- Marc Andreessen, Andreessen Horowitz

 ![alt](/images/Team.jpg)